enthought/mayavi/docs/source/mayavi/example_using_with_scipy.rst

 achieved by turning off auto contours and choosing -0.5 as a first contour value (eg by entering it in the text box on the right, and pressing `tab`).
 A second contour can be added by clicking on the blue arrow and selecting "Add after".
 Using a value of 15 gives a nice result.

 .. warning::
-    Note that the "Add after" UI is known to crash on Linux with the wxPython backend.
-See ticket 1813 for details: https://svn.enthought.com/enthought/ticket/1813
+    Note that the "Add after" UI is known to crash on Linux with the wxPython backend (see :ref:`known_bugs` for all the know bugs).
+    See ticket 1813 for details:
+    https://svn.enthought.com/enthought/ticket/1813